A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The Eurotransplant Liver Allocation System (ELAS)

-At the highest level, the ET match list order is based on \textit{match tiers}, with candidates in higher tiers having priority over candidates in lower tiers.
-The first ELAS tier consists of candidates with the High Urgency (HU) status, and the second tier consists of candidates with the Approved Combined Organ (ACO) status.
+At the highest level, the Eurotransplant match list order is based on \emph{match tiers}.
+Candidates in higher tiers having priority over candidates in lower tiers.
+The first ELAS tier consists of candidates with the High Urgency (HU) status.
+The second tier consists of candidates with the Approved Combined Organ (ACO) status.
 Candidates with HU or ACO status are given absolute international priority in Eurotransplant.
-To ensure that international transfers of liver grafts between ET member countries remain in balance, ELAS includes a payback mechanism for grafts accepted internationally in the HU and ACO tiers.
-Specifically, international HU/ACO transplantations create an \textit{obligation} for the receiving country to offer the next available liver within the same blood group to the donor country until the obligation is redeemed (see Section \ref{section:obligations} for more information).
+A payback mechanism is used for grafts accepted internationally in HU and ACO tiers.
+Specifically, international HU / ACO transplantations create an \emph{obligation} for the receiving country to offer the next available liver within the same blood group to the donor country until the obligation is redeemed (see Section \ref{sec:elasobligations} for more information).
+Candidates without an HU or ACO status are referred to as \emph{elective} candidates in Eurotransplant.
+Such elective candidates are ranked in the remaining tiers.

-Candidates without HU/ACO status are referred to as \textit{elective} candidates, and such candidates are ranked in the remaining tiers.
-Whether candidates appear on the match list and their ranking on the match list is jointly determined by patient selection criteria (blood groups), ranking criteria (MELD, pediatric status, donor/recipient blood group combination), and filtering criteria (patients can indicate they do not want to be considered for certain donors with allocation profiles).
-These patient selection criteria, ranking criteria, and filtering criteria are multi-factorial, and generally differ by ET member country.
+Whether candidates appear on the match list and the rank at which they appear is jointly determined by patient \emph{eligibility} criteria (blood groups), \emph{ranking} criteria (MELD, pediatric status, donor/recipient blood group combination), and \emph{filtering} criteria (patients can indicate that they do not want to be considered for certain donors with allocation profiles).
+These patient eligibility criteria, ranking criteria, and filtering criteria are multi-factorial and differ by Eurotransplant member country.